hanane-djeddal/Attributed-IR/README.md

 ## Results
 We test the frame on two LLMs: [Zephyr 3b](https://huggingface.co/stabilityai/stablelm-zephyr-3b) and [LLaMA-2-chat](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf)
-*Gold answer* reports the citation quality in the gold answer using automatic metrics.
+Result files (for Zephyr, Llama will be coming soon) can be found in results/ *Gold answer* reports the citation quality in the gold answer using automatic metrics.
 Since the scenario *G* does not include citations, only answer correctness is evaluated.
 Since the generated answer in scenario *GTR* is the same as in scenario *G*, the answer correctness measures are equal.
 The best performance measures are in **bold**.
 #### Zephyr-3b
 <sub><sup>